 - We offer remote access to employment listings.
 We do not offer resume/cover letter review or participation in on-campus interviews.
 Counseling services are not available to students and alums of other law schools.

 - Reciprocity will be granted for a three-month period, renewable at our discretion.
-Reciprocity services will not be available from March 1 to April 15 and August 1 to November 15 during the fall recruiting period.
+Reciprocity services will not be available from March 1 to April 15 and August 1 to November 15 during the spring and fall recruiting period.

 - Requests for reciprocity must be made by a career services officer of the home law school and should include the name, address, telephone number and e-mail address of the student/graduate.
 They should certify that the individual requesting reciprocity is either a student or graduate of that law school.
-Please e-mail these requests, and any further questions, to: email@example.com.
+Please e-mail these requests, and any further questions, to: Junsen Ohno at email@example.com.